AdaGCN: Adaboosting Graph Convolutional Networks into Deep Models: Our Approach: AdaGCN

 Finally, we obtain the concise form of AdaGCN in the following:

-Note that $f_\theta$ is non-linear, rather than linear in SGC~\cite{wu2019simplifying}, to guarantee the representation power.
-As shown in Figure~\ref{figure_network}, the architecture of AdaGCN is a variant of RNN with synchronous sequence input and output.
-We provide a more detailed description of the our AdaGCN algorithm in Section~\ref{alg:algorithm_AdaGCN}.
+Note that $f_\theta$ is non-linear, rather than linear in SGC~\citep{wu2019simplifying}, to guarantee the representation power.
+As shown in Figure~\ref{figure_network}, the architecture of AdaGCN is a variant of RNN with synchronous sequence input and output. \textit{Although the same classifier architecture is adopted for $f_{\theta}^{(l)}$, their parameters are different, which is different from vanilla RNN}.
+We provide a detailed description of the our algorithm in Section~\ref{alg:algorithm_AdaGCN}.